The Combination of Earth's Tilt and Eccentricity Cause Both Warming and Cooling

 So we have another 10,000 years of good times except for these little 80 year and 1500 year cycles that may be colder.
 Right now solar activity is slowing and the ll year solar cycles are lengthening, which correlates very highly with lowering temperatures on Earth.

-Barry's Response - Yes, Carl, good introductory analysis and charts of our current position with respect to the two shortest Milankovitch Cycles forcing our climate.
-Thank you very much.
+Barry's Response - Good introductory analysis and charts of our current position on the two shortest Milankovitch cycles.
+Thanks a lot.
 See this page - https://www.stuffintheair.com/Blowin_in_the_Wind-milankovitch-cycles-climate.html - for more details